SSyncropel Docs

 Stale PID file

-spl serve --stop reports the daemon isn't running, but spl status or curl http://127.0.0.1:9100/health shows a daemon is clearly alive.
+spl stop reports the instance isn't running, but spl status or curl http://127.0.0.1:9100/health shows an instance is clearly alive.
 The PID file has been orphaned.

 Recovery: